+Our \textbf{key contributions} are summarized as follows: \begin{itemize} \item \textbf{The first joint characterization of the accuracy--latency--energy trade-off space for object detection at the edge.} Unlike prior studies that report these metrics in isolation or on a single platform, we measure all three dimensions under identical conditions for eight representative detectors (\textit{YOLOv8}, \textit{SSD}, and \textit{EfficientDet Lite} variants) across nine heterogeneous edge platforms and four inference frameworks (\textit{PyTorch}, \textit{TensorFlow Lite}, \textit{Hailo-8}, and \textit{TensorRT}), yielding a directly comparable map of the practical design space.

+\item \textbf{A novel scene-complexity-aware evaluation methodology.} We introduce an object-count-based analysis that partitions evaluation images by the number of objects present, a dimension largely overlooked in prior edge benchmarking, and show that model accuracy converges on simple scenes but diverges sharply as object density increases, implying that model selection matters most in precisely the complex scenes typical of real deployments.

+\item \textbf{New empirical insights into hardware acceleration effects.} Our results reveal counterintuitive interactions between models and accelerators; most notably, Edge TPU acceleration substantially improves the efficiency of SSD and EfficientDet Lite while \emph{degrading} YOLOv8 accuracy, and the Jetson Orin Nano offers the most favorable overall balance across model families.

+\item \textbf{Actionable deployment guidance and a reproducible benchmarking pipeline.} We distill our findings into practical recommendations for selecting model--device combinations under real-world accuracy, latency, and energy constraints, and release an automated, service-based benchmarking environment that enables consistent and extensible evaluation on future models and devices. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:edge devices} provides an overview of the edge computing and object detection deep learning architectures.
-Section~\ref{sec:performance evaluation} outlines the performance evaluation, including the evaluation metrics, experimental setup, and the results of our experiments.
-Section~\ref{sec:related work} presents the related work.
-Finally, Section~\ref{sec:conclusions} concludes the paper and suggests future research directions.
+Section~\ref{sec:background} provides background on the object detection model architectures and edge hardware platforms considered in this study.
+Section~\ref{sec:evaluation methodology} describes the evaluation methodology, including the evaluation metrics and experimental setup.
+Section~\ref{sec:evaluation results} reports the performance evaluation results.
+Section~\ref{sec:related work} reviews the related literature.
+Finally, Section~\ref{sec:conclusions} concludes the paper and outlines directions for future work.